fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> I mismanaged my relationships at work; how should I answer 'why are you looking for another job?'

-> I want to quit my job and plan to open own software company.
-I want to know how to get new software project for my company?

-> I am happy with my current job, but I hear that you should change things up frequently to move ahead as a developer.
-Is it really necessary to jump from job to job to succeed as a developer?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?